 While flax seeds are loaded with fiber and omega 3 fats, and are very healthy for you, you can easily replace them with hemp seeds!

-Energy bites are easy, healthy and nutritious
+Vegan bites are easy, healthy and nutritious

 I cannot emphasize enough how EASY it is to make these delicious gluten free and dairy free snacks!
 Despite your diet choice, these are are excellent little things to try to put into your weekly or monthly rotation!
 Peanut butter energy bites success is in your near future!
 I can smell the peanut butter already!